-Emergency Dentistry – Accra, Ghana
+Emergency Dentist – Accra, Ghana

 Urgent Care for Hurting Smiles

 When you’re in the middle of a dental emergency and your teeth are hurting, you really don’t want to have to think too hard about what to do next.
 You need care, and you need it right away.
-Instead of searching on the internet or wasting time at the local clinic, just put Bethel Dental’s number in your phone right now, and you’ll be all set should you ever need urgent dental care.
+Instead of searching on the internet or wasting time at the local clinic, just put Bethel Dental Clinic’s number in your phone right now, and you’ll be all set should you ever need urgent dental care.
 We’re ready and able to help emergency patients and provide fast pain relief whenever necessary.
 Just give us a call, and we’ll schedule an appointment to see you as soon as possible – preferably the same day!

 Why Choose Us For Emergency Dentistry?